iPlumb3r/EcosystemMapping/1_Semantic/Conceptionary/ReadMe.md

 __Important remark__ :
 Each entry of the conceptionary is NOT a #Term ...
 ... this is a #Concept

+Cf <a href="https://www.semanticarts.com/the-importance-of-distinguishing-between-terms-and-concepts/">The Importance of Distinguishing between Terms and Concepts</a>

 Convention
 -